I’m a Fool to Want You

 take #3, from Lady in Satin, Columbia CL 1157 (mono)

 (below) Chanel No 5 commercial directed by Jean-Pierre Jeunet, featuring Audrey Tautou.
 Long version (2’20”), the music beginning at about 1:20.
 It uses a portion of one the versions of Holiday’s take #3, begins at about 1:20

-Frank Sinatra — recorded 1 May 1957, arranged and conducted by Gordon Jenkins, released in 1957 on the album Where Are You? — It was Sinatra’s first recording for Capitol, and his first stereo recording.
+Frank Sinatra — recorded on 1 May 1957, arranged and conducted by Gordon Jenkins, released in 1957 on the album Where Are You? — It was Sinatra’s first recording for Capitol, and his first stereo recording.

-Lee Morgan — recorded 8 February 1960, Bell Sound Studio B, NYC; released on the 1960 album Here’s Lee Morgan
+Lee Morgan — recorded on 8 February 1960, Bell Sound Studio B, NYC; released on the 1960 album Here’s Lee Morgan

 (above, left) Bennett’s 1959 studio album Hometown, My Hometown, (right) in studio c.1960